 25 March 2025

-Stronger together: Researchers from Wallonia and Flanders join hands for organic farming - First edition !
+Stronger together: Researchers from Wallonia and Flanders united for organic agriculture - First edition !

-Over the course of this day, nearly 80 researchers had the opportunity to learn more about the research being conducted across our country.
-The day’s programme focused on sharing knowledge, exchanging ideas and proposing collaborations between Flanders and Wallonia.
-The aim of the day is to consolidate the future of Belgian research in organic agriculture.
+During this day, nearly 80 researchers had the opportunity to learn more about the research being carried out in the four corners of our flat country.
+The day's programme focused on sharing knowledge, exchanging ideas and proposing collaborative projects between Flanders and Wallonia.
+The aim of the day was to consolidate the future of belgian organic farming research.

 The day was structured as follows:

-The day began with a welcome speech by the Director of CRA-W followed by presentations of different regional organic production strategies.
+The day began with a welcome speech by the Director of the CRA-W, presentations of Marleen Delanoy representative of the Agriculture and Fischeries Agency and An Jamar of Bioforum, followed by an overview of the regional strategies for organic production.

-In the morning continued with a plenary session that allowed to discover the research conducted in Flanders and Wallonia through 18 pitches.
+In the morning a plenary session of 18 pitches was given on the research carried out in Flanders and Wallonia.

-The lunch break gave free rein to networking, with colleagues having the opportunity to exchange over organic sandwiches.
-The meal was also an opportunity to discover many posters detailing projects carried out in AB by the structures present.
+The lunch break gave free rein to networking.
+The meal was also an opportunity to discover a number of posters detailing organic projects conducted in Flanders and Wallonia.

-The afternoon was filled with workshops on soil, field crops, mixed systems, value chains, animal welfare, plant protection, reconfiguration of the agricultural system and agricultural profitability.
-It was an opportunity to exchange on hot research topics, discuss the challenges to be faced and propose collaborative research actions between researchers from northern and southern Belgium.
+The afternoon was dedicated to workshops of different topics (soil, field crops, mixed systems, value chains, animal welfare, plant protection, reconfiguration of the farming system and farm profitability).
+It was an opportunity to discuss pressing research issues, debate the challenges to be faced and propose joint actions between researchers from northern and southern Belgium.

-The day ended with a synthesis of the conclusions of the workshops followed by a closing glass.
-We hope this day marks the beginning of successful collaborations to come.
+The day concluded with a summary of the workshop results, followed by a drink.
+We hope that this day marks the start of fruitful collaborations to come.

 List of pitches :